Dr. Kevin W. Rockmann

 I am a Professor of Management at the George Mason University Costello College of Business, where my research involves studying working relationships in organizations, including how relationships are generated, maintained, and dissolve.
 I’m particularly interested in how organizations cultivate relationships given the increasing use of remote work.

-My research has also been covered by Harvard Business Review, Time, The New York Times, NPR, Forbes, and the Financial Times.
+My research has been covered by Harvard Business Review, Time, The New York Times, NPR, Forbes, and the Financial Times.
 I am the immediate past editor-in-chief at Academy of Management Discoveries where I wrote about the importance of exploratory research, the importance of academic writing, and the Academy of Management journals.

 I am the lead author of Negotiation: Moving from Conflict to Agreement (Sage, 2021).